light-ruby/light-services/README.md

 ## Complex Example

-### Creation of records
+### Record Creation

-Let's investigate a more exciting example where we create a wrapper to create database records.
+Explore a more intricate example of creating database records.

 **Here is an example of controller (pretty thin, yeah? but we can make it even thinner):**
 ```ruby